Kimoy777/adamcaudill.github.io/source/_posts/2012-05-19-slipping-past-lastpass.markdown

 **Update:** LastPass has confirmed that they'll address this issue in the next release.

+**Update 2:** LastPass has addressed this issue in their new v2.0 release.
+There is still a way to bypass the password prompt in Chrome, but they will address that in the next release.
+Overall, it looks like we can close the books on this one.

 I'm a big fan of [LastPass](https://lastpass.com/) - it's a great service that has impressed me every step of the way.
 Though it's not perfect, and I've found a small hole that makes it easier for an attacker to get your passwords - if the following are true:

   1. The attacker has physical access to your PC.